The Most Popular Types Of YouTube Videos

-Many top YouTubers, including Lilly Singh (also known as ||Superwoman||) and Freddie Wong, have risen to fame through comedy and/or skit videos.
-YouTube's video publishing platform makes it extremely attractive for young, aspiring entertainers to try out experimental content.
-Comedy and skit videos are a popular genre on the website, and several YouTubers have risen up through the ranks for their innovative comedic videos.
+Many top YouTubers like Lilly Singh and Freddie Wong have risen to fame through innovative comedy videos.
+YouTube's video publishing platform makes it extremely attractive for young, aspiring entertainers to try out humorous content.

 Ryan Higa's “Draw My Life”

-9. Educational YouTube Videos
+11. Educational YouTube Videos

-Vsauce's "Can Silence Actually Drive You Crazy?"
+Veritasium’s "Can Silence Actually Drive You Crazy?"

 AsapSCIENCE's "Amazing Facts To Blow Your Mind"